© 2024 Sked Social. All rights reserved.

 Clients can make comments directly on the post for your team to action.
 Your team and your clients are also able to share a URL to people who don’t have Sked Social accounts to make comments too.

-This means that your entire Instagram approval process can flow just the way you want, while also automating elements like publishing.
+With Sked Social’s Collaboration feature, you can tailor your workflow to suit exactly what you’re looking for.Customise labels, colours and triggers to align with different statuses for each post.This means that your entire Instagram approval process can flow just the way you want, while also automating elements like publishing.

-Finding the right content planning, Instagram approval process and social media scheduler will save you time, energy and headaches!
+Planning social media in advance is a great way to create consistently good content.
+But content approvals can quickly become time-sucks.Finding the right content planning, Instagram approval process and social media scheduler will save you time, energy and headaches!
 To get access to our collaboration features, sign up for the Agency & Enterprise plan on Sked.
 Our all-in-one Instagram scheduler allows you to automatically post images, carousels, Stories, videos and more.
 Tag locations, users and products and manage all your hashtags in one place to save 5+ hours every week.